bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.7.4 =
+We updated all functionality for wordpress 4.0-beta2.
+Bug with Warning output in Dashboard was fixed.

 = V1.7.3 =
 We updated all functionality for wordpress 3.9.1.
 The Ukrainian language is updated in the plugin.
 Bug with dispalying error while searching in admin area was fixed.